Coral have gone 7 places Each Way, 1/5 odds at the Genesis Open - new customers bet £/€5 get £/€20 using this link!

-Course Guide: Riviera is a stretching 7,322 yard (down 27 yards due to revisions at the split fairway 8th hole), 35-36 par 71 old-style golf course.
-The classical course features tight, tree-lined uneven fairways plus fast green complexes that average 5,000 square feet and feature plenty of surrounding run-off areas for overly aggressive or wayward approach shots.
-The course itself favours neither longer or shorter hitters, but finding fairways is extremely difficult and the more accurate off the tee can grab a real advantage.
+Course Guide: Riviera is a stretching 7,322 yard (down 27 yards for 2016 due to revisions at the split fairway 8th hole), 35-36 Par 71 old-style golf course.
+The classical course features tight, tree-lined uneven fairways, plus fast green complexes that average 5,000 square feet and feature plenty of surrounding run-off areas for overly aggressive or wayward approach shots.
+The course itself favours neither longer or shorter hitters, but finding fairways is extremely difficult - although the penalty tends to be the danger of blocked approach shots rather than thick, lush rough.
 The course features some of the deepest bunkers on Tour and fairway positioning is key as approach shots can be blocked by trees.
 Every season Riviera plays as one of the hardest courses to hit greens and putting is difficult especially from 10 feet and in on the fast Bent/Poa Annua mix greens - indeed it ranked as most difficult on the 2015 PGA Tour in that respect.

 Course Overview: Riviera CC is one of the most classical and undulating golf courses in the United States.
-It tests the all-around game of a player and undoubtedly takes time to master.
+It tests the all-round game of a player and undoubtedly takes time to master.
 Riviera and Torrey Pines are the only courses on Tour to feature Kikuyugrass fairways and rough.
-This may sound technical but be aware that west coast specialists plus Australians and South Africans have a distinct advantage playing on this.
-Course experience is a real premium on this classical set-up which features a testing set of par 4s.
-It's a course that can't simply be overpowered, but the tournament as ever will be decided on the twelve looks at the par 5s.
-Most recent winners Merrick, Watson and Hahn shot -11 (-11/273 winning total), -8 (-15/269) and -6 (-6/278) respectively on the par 5s.
+This may sound technical but be aware that West Coast specialists, plus Australians and South Africans, have a distinct advantage playing on this.
+Course experience is a real premium on this classical set-up which features a testing set of par-4s.
+It's a course that can't simply be overpowered, but the tournament as ever will be decided on the 12 looks at the par-5s.
+Most recent winners Merrick, Watson, Hahn and Watson again, shot -11 (-11/273 winning total), -8 (-15/269), -6 (-6/278), -9 (-15/269) respectively on the par-5s.

 Tournament Stats: We've published some key player statistics for this week's event that are well worth a look.
 Naturally they'll help to shape a view on players who could go well this week: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.

-Published Predictor Model: Our published Northern Trust Open predictor is available here.
+Published Predictor Model: Our published Genesis Open predictor is available here.
 You can build your own model using the variables listed on the left hand side.
-Top 5 of the predictor are Jordan Spieth (Predictor Number 1), Bill Haas, Rory McIlroy, Bubba Watson and Justin Rose.
+Top 5 of the predictor are Dustin Johnson (No.1), Sergio Garcia, Jordan Spieth, Brendan Steele and Adam Scott.

-Recent Player Skill Rankings: These rankings are based on a 10 tournament window that stretches back to the OHL Classic / BMW Masters and includes both PGA Tour and European Tour events.
-Players must have played in a minimum of 3 main Tour events to be included and rankings are based on performance relative to the rest of the field:
+Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the Nedbank Challenge / OHL Classic and includes PGA Tour and European Tour events.
+Players must have played in a minimum of 2 main Tour events to be included and rankings are based on performance relative to the rest of the field:

-Tournament Trends & Key Factors: Analysing the final stats of the 6 winners of the Northern Trust Open since 2010 gives us a little more insight into the requirements for this coastal test:
+Tournament Trends & Key Factors: Analysing the final stats of the 7 winners of this event since 2010 gives us a little more insight into the requirements for this classical test:

 Tournament Skill Averages:

 So I'm looking for upwardly mobile ball-strikers this week who have a penchant for playing positively at Torrey Pines and/or Pebble Beach.
-It's Ryder Cup year so I'm working with the theory that a quality player prevails and that works price-wise as Rory and Jordan are both in the field.
-I am also selecting players who have been focussed on the PGA Tour this calendar year to date as thy ultimately win around here.
 A high ball flight, the ability to grind when scoring is tough, plus the ability to move the ball confidently from left to right are also key attributes for me this week.